 We recognize the broad opportunity presented by our genome-editing technologies to benefit patients, and we appreciate that we do not have sufficient resources to fully exploit this potential across multiple indications and applications.
-As part of our strategy to maximize the value and benefit of our technologies, we have entered into a strategic collaboration with AbbVie and intend to explore mutually beneficial strategic collaborations with other biotechnology or pharmaceutical companies in the future.
+As part of our strategy to maximize the value and benefit of our technologies, we are exploring mutually beneficial strategic collaborations with other biotechnology or pharmaceutical companies.
 Additionally, we have in-licensed or taken assignment of key technologies important for the development of our product candidates.